AgentsUnited/demonstrator/README.md

     2. Go to `{demonstrator}\greta\bin` and edit the files `vib.ini` and `Modular.xml` to replace `./Environments/Empty.xml` with `./Environments/Projects/Council of Coaches/TechnicalDemonstrator.xml`.
     3. Also in `vib.ini`, replace `<MARY_SERVER_DIRECTORY>` with `{marytts}\bin`.
 6. **Setup the Unity scene.**
     1. The demonstrator scene uses some commercial 3rd party assets that cannot be made available in this repository.
-Please purchase and/or download these assets from the Unity Asset store and place them in  `{demonstrator}\unityprojet\COUCHUnityProject\Assets\Borg\3rdParty`:
+Please edit the scene to remove references to these assets, or purchase and/or download these assets from the Unity Asset store and place them in  `{demonstrator}\unityprojet\COUCHUnityProject\Assets\Borg\3rdParty`:
     - [Devotid Folding Table and Chair](https://assetstore.unity.com/packages/3d/props/furniture/folding-table-and-chair-pbr-111726)
     - [DigitalKonstrukt Prototyping Pack](https://assetstore.unity.com/packages/3d/prototyping-pack-free-94277)
     - [o3n Male and Female UMA Races](https://assetstore.unity.com/packages/3d/characters/humanoids/o3n-male-and-female-uma-races-102187)